 William F. Whitman, Jr., Chairman of the Board, and David P. Riley, President and Chief Executive Officer, are employed by the Company pursuant to individual employment agreements.
-These employment agreements are summarized elsewhere in the Proxy Statement.
-Mr. Whitman's employment agreement establishes the components of his compensation arrangement as a minimum base salary plus a bonus based on Company performance as measured by a percentage of defined operating profits.
+These employment agreements are summarized elsewhere in this Proxy Statement.
+Mr. Whitman's employment agreement establishes the components of his compensation arrangement as a minimum base salary plus a bonus based upon Company performance as measured by a percentage of defined operating profits.
 Mr. Riley's employment agreement also provides for a minimum base salary plus a bonus identical to that of Mr. Whitman (i.e., based on Company performance as measured by the same percentage of defined operating profits).
 The current levels of base salary for Messrs.
 Whitman and Riley have been determined on the basis of the value contributed by these individuals to the longstanding operations of the Company and MM.
-The bonus formula for the Chairman and the President and Chief Executive Officer was originally established in 1978 and is directly related to the operating profits of the Company.
+The bonus formula for the Chairman and the President and Chief Executive Officer was originally established in 1978 and amended in 1992, and is directly related to the operating profits of the Company.
 The Compensation Committee believes that such formula, as well as the current levels of base salary with respect to such officers, provide fair incentives without being unfair to stockholders.

 The compensation of other executive officers and senior managers of the Company are set at levels to be competitive with amounts paid to executive officers and senior managers with comparable qualifications, experience and responsibilities at other businesses of similar type or with similar market capitalization.
 Such individuals receive a salary and also participate in an annual Management Incentive Compensation Plan.
 The Plan provides for payment of bonuses determined as a percentage of such participant's base salary depending on the achievement of certain levels of operating profits, earnings before tax and/or return on investment percentage.
 Target levels are set annually to be in line with the Company's annual budget, and are presented by the President and Chief Executive Officer to the Board of Directors for review and approval.
-In addition to the foregoing, the full Board of Directors unanimously voted to award special bonuses to Mr. Whitman and Mr. Riley in connection with their successful efforts to obtain new financing for the Company.

 The Board of Directors believes that options granted under the Company's Stock Incentive Plan link the financial interests of management with those of the stockholders.
-Grants during any fiscal year, including the fiscal year ended December 31, 1994, are based on an individual's long-term contribution to the operations of the Company and MM.
+Grants during any fiscal year, including the fiscal year ended December 28, 1996, are based on an individual's long-term contribution to the operations of the Company and MM.

-The Compensation Committee:

-Newell Garfield, Jr., Chairman, A. Don
+The Compensation Committee: Newell Garfield, Jr., Chairman, Robert R. Henry, A. Don Lummus, John R. Miller III and Robert L. Yohe

-Lummus,

-John R. Miller III and Philip G.

-Putman

-Other Directors: William F. Whitman, Jr., David P. Riley and Sabin C. Streeter
+Other Directors: William F. Whitman, Jr., David P. Riley, Philip G.Putnam, Sabin C. Streeter, Joseph G. Tompkins and Laura B. Whitman